Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 - CO2 emission reduction - Verified Carbon Standard, myclimate, ICT Carbon Footprint Certification.
 The certification schemes usually follow standards for measuring greenhouse gas emissions such as ISO 14067.

-There are many examples of processors from developing countries which successfully implement sustainable practices.
-One such example is the company Target Agriculture which processes and exports coconut products, tropical fruit and cashew nuts in Sri Lanka, Thailand, Vietnam and Indonesia.
+There are many examples of food processors from developing countries which successfully implement sustainable practices.
+A good example is the company Target Agriculture which processes and exports coconut products, tropical fruit and cashew nuts in Sri Lanka, Thailand, Vietnam and Indonesia.
 The company supports more than 3,000 rural families.
 It implements organic agriculture but also supports rural communities by opening schools, providing scholarships for students, supporting plastic reduction and producing biogas.

 Tip: